turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

     }
 ```

 I first tried to set up the API Gateway connection via the Lambda dashboard, but ran into a few issues.
 API Gateway created a resource like this: `https://s9jkfvzuq2.execute-api.us-east-1.amazonaws.com/default/`

 One problem was the `default` in this uri.
 I wanted to add the Lambda function url (actually the API Gateway url, which calls the Lambda in proxy mode) as a dns entry, so I need the root of the api to be an empty path.

 Thankfully AWS has a solution for this via [custom domains](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-regional-api-custom-domain-create.html).
-The process I followed to make this work was the following.
-As usual, I stumbled across option this via [a StackOverflow post](https://stackoverflow.com/questions/39523150/aws-api-gateway-remove-stage-name-from-uri).
+(As usual, I stumbled across this option via [a StackOverflow post](https://stackoverflow.com/questions/39523150/aws-api-gateway-remove-stage-name-from-uri)) The process I followed to make this work was the following.

 ### 1. Create Lambda function